"Little Lion Man" - Mumford and Sons

 "I don't need any advice from you."
 He snapped furiously.
 "This was a meeting for The Kings and their advisors, not ungrateful thieves."

 Sigrid drew herself up and Fíli almost stepped backwards, such was the malediction in her words.
 "If that is what you truly think, then I am not the only one who doesn't belong in a room of Kings."
-She spat, and then turned on her heels, leaving Fíli feeling worse than he had before.
+She spat before turning on her heels and leaving through the double doors, leaving Fíli feeling worse than he had before.

 And he didn't know why, but hearing those words from her lips was far worse than hearing his own voice repeat them in his head.